Poland upsets some by rebuffing German air defence system | Politics

 Poland's surprising response to Berlin's offer was welcomed by Ukraine, which is desperate to protect its airspace as barrage upon barrage of Russian missiles have knocked out power across the country.

+The Germans get a clear signal that we do not want their help, so the defence potential of the Polish sky will be lower,” deputy editor Michal Szuldrzynski wrote.

 “In the worst war in Europe since 1945, this is an unforgivable mistake.”
-Poland's populist ruling party, facing re-election next year with its popularity dented by 18 per cent inflation, has been ratcheting up its anti-German messaging, long a staple of the party's campaign rhetoric.
+Poland's populist ruling party, facing elections next fall with its popularity dented by 18 per cent inflation, has been ratcheting up its anti-German messaging, long a staple of the party's campaign rhetoric.

-Party leader Jaroslaw Kaczynski has also been trying to link his domestic opponents, particularly Donald Tusk, a former EU leader, to Germany, saying Sunday that if Tusk's party wins next year, Poland would find itself “under the German boot.”
+Party leader Jaroslaw Kaczynski has also been trying to link his domestic opponents, particularly Donald Tusk, a former European Union leader, to Germany, saying on Sunday that if Tusk's party wins next year, Poland would find itself “under the German boot.”
 When Germany recently offered Warsaw Eurofighter planes and Patriot air defence missile batteries, Poland's Defence Minister Mariusz Blaszczak initially said it was an offer he would accept with “satisfaction.”
-The offer came after two men were killed when an apparently stray Ukrainian defense projectile fell in Poland near the border with Ukraine on November 15.
+The offer came after two men were killed when an apparently stray Ukrainian defence projectile fell in Poland near the border with Ukraine on November 15.

 But Poland's tune changed after Kaczynski gave an interview to the state news agency PAP on Wednesday, saying that the offer is “interesting,” but that “it would be best for Poland's security if Germany handed the equipment to the Ukrainians.''
-Since then both Blaszczak and Prime Minister Mateusz Morawiecki have repeated the position of Kaczynski, who directs the country's government from behind the scenes.
+Since then, both Blaszczak and Prime Minister Mateusz Morawiecki have repeated the position of Kaczynski, the country's most powerful leader.

-After Russia's full-scale invasion of Ukraine on February 24, NATO beefed up its defenses along its eastern flank, while Poland has worked to strengthen its own military.
+After Russia's full-scale invasion of Ukraine on February 24, NATO beefed up its defences along its eastern flank, including Poland, while Warsaw has worked to strengthen the nation's own military with massive armaments purchases.

 NATO deployed US Patriot batteries to Poland, and German Patriot batteries to Slovakia, as well as a French equivalent system to Romania.